 Normally, access to a Culture vessel was achieved simply by walking from one comfortably-appointed and brightly-lit transit area to another equally-comfortable reception lounge.
 Here, in this vast gloomy echoing hanger nearly filled by the bulky mass of the LSV, Ingeta was suddenly struck by the latent power, the brooding energies that the Culture, even manifested in this most ordinary and outmoded of devices, could bring to bear.

-"Just wait," Sa-Aliten said softly, "The TTT knows we're here."
+"Just wait," Sa-Aliten said softly, "The Thinking Things Through knows we're here."

 A section of the grey field wall in front of them peeled open and a long tube rapidly extruded from the opening, moving so quickly that both Ingeta and Sa-Aliten rapidly stepped back from the edge of the dock they were standing on.
 The tube was rectangular in cross-section, and more than large enough to accommodate the two of them walking side by side.
 The extrusion stopped a centimetre from the dock edge, and a door irised open.
 Sa-Aliten stepped inside - the unsupported gangway not flexing by even a millimetre - then turned to Ingeta.